 Animal mutilations, while usually bizarre to the untrained eye, are usually pretty explainable.
 I’m not sure why they have captured the imagination as they have, or why people have made the fantastic leap to the conclusion that aliens did it, but here we are.
 This is one of those mysteries that I feel is pretty explainable by rational means, and yet the two explanations that always pop up are Satanic cults and UFOs.
 I can sort of understand the Satan worshipers, but not sure why aliens would cross unimaginable distances through space and time to steal cow penises.
 But that’s just me.
-I came across this article, and I guess now sheep testicles are also appealing to E.T.
+I came across this article about sheep mutilations, and I guess now sheep testicles are also appealing to E.T.

 A series of brutal sheep mutilations are perplexing Port Lavaca residents, and have even caught the attention of a popular member of the UFO investigation community.

 Wayne and Karen Daggs have lost 21 of their prized Barbado sheep since July, most recently losing two just days ago.
 The Daggs live on 10 acres that back up to a bayou.

 The Daggs’ strange story began this summer when four young female sheep went missing.

 “At first I lost four little ones,” said Daggs.
 “I thought people were taking them for food.”

 He first suspected it had something to do with a rumor of illegal immigrants living in a trailer nearby.

 Daggs said he could forgive people for stealing the animals to eat, but as he started finding them mutilated, things took a stranger and more sinister turn.